 If you want your kids to be writers, read to them.
 Read with them.
 Model reading for them.
 Introduce them to authors they may not have yet discovered and before you know it their own book cover design could be on shelves around the world.
 If you live here in the Seattle area, you can find live authors here and there at places like Secret Garden Books, The University Bookstores, or BookTree in Kirkland with great stories to share.
 A big chunk of my reading time is dedicated to their words.
 As a children’s author, teacher, and school librarian, I know how lucky I am to live here in “Kidlit” Land.
-Here’s an assortment of titles—just a sampling—that would be on my summer reading list if I hadn’t already read them…
+Here’s an assortment of titles—just a sampling—that would be on my reading list if I hadn’t already read them…

-Local author Laurie Ann Thompson’s new book Be a Changemaker: How to Start Something That Matters (12 and up) is an inspiring read for parents and children.
+Local author Laurie Ann Thompson’s book Be a Changemaker: How to Start Something That Matters (12 and up) is an inspiring read for parents and children.
 Teens will enjoy reading and sharing the stories of other young people who have made a difference in the world and learning how they can make a difference, too.

 Award-winning authors Bonny Becker and Kirby Larson are well-known in the world-wide children’s literature community.
 Young children and those who read to them will be captured by the language in Bonny’s exquisite bear books, and dog-lovers will enjoy Kirby’s picture books of true dog tales.
 Don’t miss their titles for tweens (Becker’s The Magical Miss Plum) and teens (Larson’s Hattie Big Sky) among their many other offerings.